 This will make your pages more accessible and crawlable by search bots.

 Over to you

 Remember, on-page SEO is only part of the solution.
-For all round ecommerce success and consistent growth in sales, you need an integrated digital marketing strategy consisting of competitive PPC, email marketing, an engaging social media presence as well as solid online reputation management.
+For all-round eCommerce success and consistent growth in sales, you need an integrated digital marketing strategy consisting of competitive PPC, email marketing, and engaging social media presence as well as solid online reputation management.

 What challenges are you facing in doing SEO for your eCommerce site?
 Drop me a line in the comments.